Dwight, Kansas

 Hot Iron Bar in Dwight, Kansas by Kathy Alexander.

-Today, Dwight continues to be a small town with a population of about 217 people.
-The Swartz School Museum, which once stood about 2.5 miles to the southwest of town, is now located on Main Street.
+The Swartz School Museum, which once stood about 2.5 miles southwest of town, is now located on Main Street.

 Dwight is located about 17 miles northwest of Council Grove.